cloudevents/spec/cloudevents/adapters/github.md

 Each section below describes how to determine the CloudEvents attributes based on the specified event.

-For time attribute, if the proposed value is null, the default timestamp should be used.
+For time attribute, if the proposed value is null, the default timestamp SHOULD be used.

 ### BranchProtectionConfigurationEvent